dalmo1991/superflexPy/doc/demo.rst

 Precipitation is a numpy array containing the precipitation time series.
-Note that the length of the simulation (i.e., number of time steps to run the model) cannot be defined and it is automatically set equal to the length of the input arrays.
+Note that the length of the simulation (i.e., number of time steps to run the model) is automatically set equal to the length of the input arrays.

 At this point, the element can be run, calling the method get_output